 We have a special room equipped with video conferencing capabilities that enables us to communicate face-to-face with cancer experts around the world.

-We understand that there are many questions and concerns about treating cancer.
+We understand that there are many questions and concerns about treating cancer, especially when it comes to chemotherapy and radiation.
 As the destination of hope for cancer care, we want you to have the resources you need.
 For helpful information, services, and amenities, get the guide to UT Health.

 Your First Visit